 Fish is not the only source of omega-3 fatty acids.
 There are plant-based omega-3 fatty acids, but they are not exactly equivalent to those found in fish and fish oil.
 Vegetarians should consume flaxseed oil, chia seeds, walnuts and leafy greens—but keep in mind that it’s worth a consultation with a knowledgeable dietary specialist to assure a protective balance.
 If you only have one prostate, and you want to keep it in peak condition, stay informed so you make the wisest dietary choices.

 NOTE: This content is solely for purposes of information and does not substitute for diagnostic or medical advice.
-Talk to your doctor if you have health concerns or questions of a personal medical nature.
+Talk to your doctor if you are experiencing pelvic pain, or have any other health concerns or questions of a personal medical nature.

 [i] Brasky TM, Darke AK, Song X, Tangen CM, Goodman PJ et al. Plasma phospholipid fatty acids and prostate cancer risk in the SELECT trial.
 J Natl Cancer Inst.
 2013 Aug 7;105(15):1132-41.